 Early Pregnancy Renal Anhydramnios is a condition where a pregnant woman does not have amniotic fluid around her fetus (baby) because of problems with the baby’s renal system.
 EPRA occurs when the baby’s kidneys, ureters, bladder, or urethra fail to properly develop, interfering with the baby’s ability to make or pass urine.
 After 16 weeks of pregnancy, the baby’s urine contributes more than 90% of the amniotic fluid around the baby.
 Amniotic fluid is essential for normal lung development in the baby.
 Untreated EPRA is considered universally fatal.

-Bilateral renal agenesis (BRA) is a congenital condition in which the kidneys do not develop.
-In contrast, with fetal renal failure (FRF) the kidneys are present but fail to make urine.
+Fetal renal failure (FRF) is when the kidneys are present but fail to make urine.
 FRF can result from a genetic condition or a blockage of urine exiting the bladder, which damage the kidneys.
-Bilateral renal agenesis and FRF occur in at least 1 in 3000 pregnancies.
-Diagnosis ismade on prenatal ultrasound or MRI.
+Diagnosis is made on prenatal ultrasound or MRI.
 These conditions can occur in isolation or with other fetal anomalies.

 Why is this study important?